apache/druid/docs/content/configuration/auth.md

 Only a single Authorizer will authorize any given request.

+Druid includes two built in authorizers:

-### Default Authorizer
+### DenyAll Authorizer
-The default Authorizer with type name "default" rejects all requests.
+The Authorizer with type name "denyAll" rejects all requests.

-### No-op Authorizer
+### AllowAll Authorizer
-The no-op Authorizer with type name "noop" accepts all requests.
+The Authorizer with type name "allowAll" accepts all requests.

+## Default Unsecured Configuration

+When `druid.auth.authenticationChain` is left empty or unspecified, Druid will create an authentication chain with a single AllowAll Authenticator named "allowAll".

+When `druid.auth.authorizers` is left empty or unspecified, Druid will create a single AllowAll Authorizer named "allowAll".

+The default value of `druid.auth.escalatedAuthenticator` is "allowAll" to match the default unsecured Authenticator/Authorizer configurations.

 ## Authenticator to Authorizer Routing